Does your motherboard have a secret Chinese spy chip?

 At this point, all we can do is wait for the investigations to play out and, if they uncover something, figure out what kind of damage was caused.
 Only from there could we know what steps should be taken, if we can take any at all.

-Tags: access, Amazon, Apple, China, claim, clear, communication, companies, company, computer, control, cybersecurity, deal, Dreamstime, exploit, Feature, firmware, free, government, hackers, hacks, media, Motherboard, network, Now, organizations, play, range, relationship, remote, report, risk, scam, scheme, security, server, servers, spy, states, steps, system, tech, tech companies, technology, time, United States, victims
+Tags: access, Amazon, Apple, China, claim, clear, communication, companies, company, computer, control, cybersecurity, deal, Dreamstime, exploit, Feature, firmware, free, government, hackers, hacks, media, Motherboard, network, Now, organizations, play, range, relationship, remote, report, risk, scam, scheme, security, server, servers, spy, states, steps, system, tech, tech companies, technology, United States, victims